oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud300.md

 ## Required Artifacts

-- The following lab an Oracle Public Cloud account that will be supplied by your instructor.
-You will need to download and install latest version of Brackets text editor.
+- The following lab and an Oracle Public Cloud account that will be supplied by your instructor.

 # Part 1: Explore Integration Cloud Service